sahilrajput03/sahilrajput03/blog-stocks.md

 Ok, final lessons of today:

 - Don't run after scalping, be a trend trader instead
-  - Though I still like this person here and he teaches that first you should be doing demoing for few months and only when you're comfortable you should start with small amount like 8-10 thousand of rupees only (100$).
+  - Though I still like this person here (video link - [Click here](https://www.youtube.com/watch?v=Rtuz8xJAokE)) and he teaches that first you should be doing demoing for few months and only when you're comfortable you should start with small amount like 8-10 thousand of rupees only (100$).
 And he says you would probably blow that money, but that would be a great lesson to begin in the market actually.
-Video link - [Click here](https://www.youtube.com/watch?v=Rtuz8xJAokE).
 - Trust your instincts and then stick to your trend.
 (Adjusting stop loss after you have already gained some profit already is a really amazing thing 😍) ((need to check if Zerodha kite allows to do this.
 In trading view it's so damm cool thing to update the "StopLoss" in graphical manner.).

 ## 8 Oct, 2023